New Jersey Supreme Court Issues Ruling Making It Harder to Try Juveniles as Adults

 Children’s Rights in Court Matter – Hire An Attorney Who Will Aggressively Defend Your Child

-If you are a juvenile charged with a crime or a parent of a juvenile who has been charged with a crime, you may need the qualified services of a Juvenile Criminal Defense Attorney – and Clark & Clark, LLC can help.
+If you are a juvenile charged with a crime or a parent of a juvenile who has been charged with a crime, you may need the qualified services of a Juvenile Criminal Defense Attorney – and Clark, Clark & Noonan, LLC., LLC can help.
 Juvenile crimes are serious offenses, whether they involve a traffic ticket, speeding, a traffic accident, or assault, and can result in a damaging criminal record and serious penalties.

 Juvenile law is tailored to deal with crimes committed by children (under the age of 18).
 If you are a minor facing criminal charges, such as a DUI or DWI, probation violation, theft, driving on a suspended license, or even drug charges, or if your child has been charged with a crime, it is imperative that you consult with a lawyer as soon as possible to obtain an experienced juvenile crimes defense attorney.